-Electricity is one of the basic necessities today’s world is highly dependent on.
-However, the drastic pace at which we continue to consume electricity will only make providing it difficult over the long term.
+Electricity is one of the basic necessities that the world is highly dependent on.
+However, the drastic pace at which we continue to consume electricity will only make its availability difficult over the long term.

 Conserving energy is not just about saving on your electricity costs, but also involves being eco-friendly, thereby, protecting the environment.
 Producing electricity in UAE highly depends on burning oil.
 This releases an abundant amount of harmful carbon emissions.
 Using a limited amount of electricity to fulfill one’s needs is acceptable, however, it becomes a major issue when we start consuming excess electricity and start wasting it.
 Over the past years our consumption of electricity has increased massively to the point where a UAE resident consumes 8,271 kilograms of oil equivalent energy per annum.
 According to The Gulf News, our electricity consumption alone has more than doubled in the past 10 years.